-In 2014, Australia began the move to a “comprehensive credit reporting” regime, or CCR for short.
-CCR allows credit providers to share additional credit information about their customers with the ultimate goal of ensuring more comprehensive and balanced assessments of applicant’s credit histories.
+In Australia, the “comprehensive credit reporting” regime (CCR for short), allows credit providers to share additional credit information about their customers.
+This is with the ultimate goal of ensuring more comprehensive and balanced assessments of applicant’s credit histories.

-Previously, Australia had a ‘negative only’ credit reporting system only kept a record of negative events, such as the date of your loan application, any defaults on your loan or bankruptcies.
+Previously, Australia had a ‘negative only’ credit reporting system which only kept a record of negative events, such as any defaults, Part IX Debt Agreements or bankruptcies.

 Your credit health is assessed by credit providers based on how well you manage your debts, and you can keep it strong by making your account payments on time.